oceanprotocol/pdr-backend/READMEs/vps.md

 # set ganache block time to 5 seconds, try increasing this value if barge is lagging
 export GANACHE_BLOCKTIME=5

+#pick just OPTION 1 or 2 below, depending on your goals

-#run barge with all bots except predictoor
+#OPTION 1: for predictoor bot: run barge with all bots except predictoor
 ./start_ocean.sh --no-aquarius --no-elasticsearch --no-provider --no-dashboard --predictoor --with-thegraph --with-pdr-trueval --with-pdr-trader --with-pdr-publisher --with-pdr-dfbuyer

+#OPTION 2: for unit testing: run barge with all bots except predictoor
+# Run barge with just predictoor contracts, queryable, but no agents
+./start_ocean.sh --no-provider --no-dashboard --predictoor --with-thegraph
 ```

 Wait.